attila-lendvai/openwrt-auto-extroot/README.md

 `CUSTOMIZE` for places of interest.

 Most importantly, **set up a password and maybe an ssh key**.

-I've extracted this from a project of mine where OpenWRT nodes auto-provision themselves in 3 stages (stage 3 was a Python script for an app-level sync feature), but I thought it's useful enough for making it public.

 At the time of writing it only supports a few `ar71xx` routers out of the box, but it's easy to extend it.